Low Testosterone Treatment in Dallas, TX

 In addition to a decrease in sexual desire and problems with erectile dysfunction, individuals with Low-T will also often experience:

 Treatments for Low Testosterone in Plano, TX

 There are a wide variety of potential solutions to a person’s low testosterone.
 Depending upon the particular patient and their case, natural options such as supplements or a new diet plan may be sufficient in boosting these hormone levels.

 Some form of hormone replacement therapy is another popular option when it comes to treating Low-T. These may be in the form of an oral/intranasal medication, injection, or as hormone pellets.
 Different patients will have different techniques for testosterone administration based on their personal preferences and lifestyle.

-The best way to begin treatment for low testosterone is to see a specialist and to discuss your options with them.
-To schedule an appointment with Dr. Mitchell Moskowitz, please call our office today at (972) 566-5400, or request an appointment through our secure online form.
+The best way to begin treatment for low testosterone is to see a urologist and to discuss your options with them.
+To schedule an appointment with Dr. Mitchell Moskowitz, request an appointment through our secure online form.